What's New!

 what Suleiman the Magnificent could not in 1529.
 The military structure of the Ottoman Empire

-however did not foresee waging war in winter; because of the partly feudal nature of the army and because of the extremely poor road conditions during the
+however did not foresee waging war in winter; because of the partly feudal nature of the army and because of the extremely poor road conditions during

-during the winter months, so Kara Mustafà plans had to be postponed until 1683.
+winter, campaigns were carried out between April and September, so Kara Mustafà plans had to be postponed to 1683.

 In 1669 after a siege which had lasted more than twenty years, the city of

-for a joint effort to repel the new threat: he managed to secure men and money for the Habsburgs
+the Christian nations of Europe.
+For this reason Pope Innocent XI made an appeal for a joint effort to repel the new threat: he managed to secure men and money from Spain and Portugal, as well as from Poland and many Catholic German princes.

-Kara Mustafà was able to advance on Vienna only in late June 1683 and to eventually put the city under siege in July.
+Kara Mustafà was able to advance on Vienna only in late June 1683 and to put the city under siege in July.

-The fall of Vienna would not have meant the end of the empire and as a matter of fact Emperor Leopold I chose to retreat with the court
+In 1683 Vienna was not for the Habsburgs, what Constantinople had been for the last Byzantine emperor in 1453.
+Its fall would not have meant the end of the empire and as a matter of fact Emperor Leopold I chose to retreat with the court

 to Passau.
 Even though Kara Mustafà had managed to assemble an